Open World Research Initiative (OWRI)

 Transformative impact will be achieved through creating new synergies across a range of disciplines, through collaboration with international partners, and, crucially, through exchanging ideas and insights with non-HEI partners.

-This multi-disciplinary programme led by Professor Stephen Hutchings at the University of Manchester with Co-Investigators from University of Durham and University of London, aims to develop new modern languages research paradigms capable of re-conceptualising the relationship between language and community for the benefit of a more open world.
+This multi-disciplinary programme led by Professor Stephen Hutchings at the University of Manchester with Co-Investigators from the University of Manchester, University of Durham and University of London, aims to develop new modern languages research paradigms capable of re-conceptualising the relationship between language and community for the benefit of a more open world.

 The project will identify three intersecting community configurations attributing different roles to language, and attracting distinct methodologies: the multilingual (urban communities whose identity is shaped by language diversity), the transnational (sharing a single language but dispersed across nation states) and the translingual (formed through cultural creativity across language boundaries).